alhajee/ckan/doc/extensions/testing-extensions.rst

 Testing extensions
 ==================

-CKAN extensions can have their own tests that are run using ``pytest`` in much the same way as running CKAN's own tests (see :doc:`/contributing/test`).
+FMLD extensions can have their own tests that are run using ``pytest`` in much the same way as running FMLD's own tests (see :doc:`/contributing/test`).

-Continuing with our :doc:`example_iauthfunctions extension <tutorial>`, first we need a CKAN config file to be used when running our tests.
+Continuing with our :doc:`example_iauthfunctions extension <tutorial>`, first we need a FMLD config file to be used when running our tests.
 Create the file ``ckanext-iauthfunctions/test.ini`` with the following contents::